 Why?
 This ensures backups remain confidential, even if, e.g., hard drives are not safely disposed.

 Backups are replicated to an off-site location, if requested.
-This process is performed from the service cluster, hence the users -- or attackers gaining access to their application -- cannot access the off-site replicas.
+This process is performed from outside the cluster, hence the users -- or attackers gaining access to their application -- cannot access the off-site replicas.

 Why?
 This ensures backups are available even if the primary location is subject to a disaster, such as extreme weather.
-The backups also remain available -- though unlikely confidential -- in case an attacker manages to gain access to the workload cluster.
+The backups also remain available -- though unlikely confidential -- in case an attacker manages to gain access to the cluster.